 Bale surged down the left flank and pulled the ball across to the arriving Van Der Vaart, who swept home across Bogdan’s goal into the bottom corner to silence the home fans.

-And just two minutes later, Harry Redknapp’s side doubled its advantage: Modric found Lennon to the right of the penalty area, who raced past Ricketts before squaring the ball for Adebayor to tap home.
+And just two minutes later, Harry Redknapp’s side doubled their advantage: Modric found Lennon to the right of the penalty area, who raced past Ricketts before squaring the ball for Adebayor to tap home.

 A shell-shocked Bolton responded by bringing on Josh Vela and Ivan Klasnic in a bid to get back in the game, but with 20 minutes to go the game was dead and buried.